 How to Set Up WhatsApp Web

-If you have those elements ready, setting up WhatsApp Web is a snap.
+Once you have these elements ready, setting up WhatsApp Web is a snap.

-- Open Google Chrome and go to http://web.whatsapp.com.
+- Open the browser on your PC and go to web.whatsapp.com.

 - On your WhatsApp mobile app, tap Menu > WhatsApp Web to start the QR code reader.

-- Point your phone’s camera to the QR code on your PC screen.
+- Point your phone’s rear camera to the QR code on your PC screen.

 What You Can Do With WhatsApp Web

 - Access media (photos, videos, audio) in-line.
 You can also download any media directly to your PC.